Leveraging clinical insights to advance childhood cancer survivorship research that improves health and quality of life for survivors

 All my work seeks to advance our knowledge of childhood cancer survivorship so we may ultimately improve quality of life and outcomes well past the initial years of survivorship.

-Dr. Greg Armstrong is a Member of the St. Jude Faculty who leads clinical outcomes research on the long-term outcomes of childhood cancer survivorship.
+Dr. Greg Armstrong is a Member of the St. Jude Faculty and Chair of the Department of Epidemiology and Cancer Control.
+He leads clinical outcomes research on the long-term outcomes of childhood cancer survivorship.
 In his clinical research role, most notably as the Principal Investigator for the Childhood Cancer Survivorship Study, Dr. Armstrong’s work contributes to significant strides in survivorship advancements.
 In addition to his clinical research work, Dr. Armstrong co-chairs the St. Jude Lifetime (SJLIFE) Cardiopulmonary Working Group, and he is a co-program leader for the Cancer Control and Survivorship Program.
 He earned his MD from the University of Alabama Medical School and his Master of Science in Clinical Epidemiology from the University of Pennsylvania.

 Department of Epidemiology and Cancer Control